Interim Federal Health Program

 If your patient had their coverage issued less than 2 days ago

-It takes at least two business days for coverage to be activated in the Medavie Blue Cross system after we issue it.
+It takes at least 2 business days for coverage to be activated in the Medavie Blue Cross system after we issue it.
 Beneficiaries are eligible during this period.
 You can still provide health services and products if the “effective date” on their certificate is within 2 business days.
 You must wait at least 2 business days before you submit your invoice to Medavie Blue Cross to have it accepted.

 After you treat an IFHP patient